 Graft3D assists in Surgery Planning

-Indian startup Graft3D provides user-friendly technology for planning & executing complex surgeries.
-The startup utilizes the radiological assisted 3D Model (RAM) technology to visualize a patient’s anatomy prior to surgery.
+Indian MedTech startup Graft3D provides a solution for surgery planning and execution.
+It utilizes radiological-assisted 3D Model (RAM) technology to visualize a patient’s anatomy prior to surgery.
 The startup’s Virtual Surgical Platform (VSP) assists doctors in predetermining surgical cuts.
 The startup designs patient-specific implants (PSI) with informed evidence from nearly 100 successive case studies on complex surgeries.
 It uses a haptic device that allows doctors or surgeons to sense the bone consistency.